MichSeman/BadBank_Fullstack_Capstone/README.md

 accessing the code

-*Clone the git repository
+* Clone the git repository

 Install dependencies for server & client

-*npm install
+* npm install

 Run client & server with concurrently

-*npm run dev
+* npm run dev

 Server runs on http://localhost:5000 and client on http://localhost:3000

+* Be sure to add your custom MONGO_URI to the .env file

 ## License